Pedro-Alvestegui/BESS-2024-24/Assignment 3.md

 * Layer Type: CSV
 * Scale: Castilla y Leon

-2. Ocurrence of the animal species called Neomys anomalus: Common microorganims in Castilla y Leon
+2. Occurrence of the animal species called Neomys anomalus: Common microorganisms in Castilla y Leon
 * Source: https://www.gbif.org/zh/occurrence/download?country=ES&taxon_key=7825895&year=2024,2024
 * Layer Name: Neomys_anomalus_occurrence
 * Layer Type: CSV
 * Scale: Castilla y Leon

-3. Ocurrence of the animal species called Apodemos sylvaticus: Common microorganims in Castilla y Leon
+3. Occurrence of the animal species called Apodemos sylvaticus: Common microorganisms in Castilla y Leon
 * Source: https://www.gbif.org/zh/occurrence/download?country=ES&taxon_key=2437760&year=2024,2024
 * Layer Name: Apodemus_sylvaticus_occurrence
 * Layer Type: CSV
 * Scale: Castilla y Leon

-4. Ocurrence of the animal species called Mus musculas: Common microorganims in Castilla y Leon
+4. Occurrence of the animal species called Mus musculas: Common microorgansims in Castilla y Leon
 * Source: https://www.gbif.org/zh/occurrence/download?country=ES&taxon_key=7429082&year=2024,2024
 * Layer Name: Mus_musculus_occurrence
 * Layer Type: CSV
 * Scale: Castila y Leon

-5. Ocurrence of the animal species called Mus spretus: Common microorganims in Castilla y Leon
+5. Occurrence of the animal species called Mus spretus: Common microorganims in Castilla y Leon
 * Source: https://www.gbif.org/zh/occurrence/download?country=ES&taxon_key=2438793&year=2024,2024
 * Layer Name: Mus_spretus_occurrence
 * Layer Type: CSV
 * Scale: Castilla y Leon

-6. Ocurrence of the animal species called Rattus norvegicus: Common microorganims in Castilla y Leon
+6. Occurrence of the animal species called Rattus norvegicus: Common microorganisms in Castilla y Leon
 * Source: https://www.gbif.org/zh/occurrence/download?country=ES&taxon_key=2439261&year=2024,2024
 * Layer Name: Rattus_norvegicus_occurrence
 * Layer Type: CSV
 * Scale: Castilla y Leon

-7. Ocurrence of the animal species called Eliomys quercinus: Common microorganims in Castilla y Leon
+7. Occurrence of the animal species called Eliomys quercinus: Common microorganisms in Castilla y Leon
 * Source: https://www.gbif.org/zh/occurrence/download?country=ES&taxon_key=2439683&year=2024,2024
 * Layer Name: Eliomys_quercinus_occurrence
 * Layer Type: CSV
 * Scale: Castilla y Leon

+# Relevance of Layers
+  * These layers are relevant to our group's question of how the proposed solutions that we have such as the sonometers, bio-rodenticide, biological control, etc will possibly affect other major microorganisms that live in Castilla y Leon.
+Therefore, to answer the following question, the chosen layers are maps of occurrence of significant animals that one might find in the region.
+So, understanding the possible relation or sharing of habitat that those animals might have with the common vole will help us understand how to apply our solutions and where specifically.

 # Spatial Analysis Plans
 1.
   a.
 Purpose
-  * My first spatial analysis plan is focusing on finding the distribution of the previous mentioned species throughout the region of Castilla y Leon.
+  * My first spatial analysis plan is focused on finding the distribution of the previously mentioned species throughout the region of Castilla y Leon.
 On one of our field trips we obtained the data that this species were commonly found in the region, along with the common vole.
 Therefore, the reason I focused on finding their distribution is to see if they live near the vole as well as to see if there is any possible correlation to where they live with where the common vole lives.

 b.
 Tools & Workflows
 * To accompish these, the following steps were done:
-    1. Download all CSV files from this following website called GBIF: https://www.gbif.org/
+    1. Download all CSV files from the following website called GBIF: https://www.gbif.org/
-    2. Once it is downloaded, I will extract them from the zip file and put them on a specific folder
+    2. Once it is downloaded, I extracted them from the zip file and put them on a specific folder
-    3. All this data will then be put into my virtual computer QGIS
+    3. All this data was then put into my virtual computer QGIS
-    4. Now we go to Processing Tool and select Create Points Layer from Table
+    4. Now we press Processing Tool and select Create Points Layer from Table
        * Running Process for each species:
            * Crocidua russula
              ```